-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone understand the importance of good nutrition in improving lung development and function, especially in premature babies with a low birth weight.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone understand the importance of good nutrition in improving lung development and function, especially in premature babies with a low birth weight.
 Our neonatal nutritionists ensure that newborns obtain the calories they need in the hospital and at home, helping them to recover from chronic lung disease with few developmental complications.

 IV, or intravenous, nutrition allows a baby to receive fluids, protein, sugars, fats, and minerals through a catheter that is placed into a vein in the arm.
 This method of feeding is often used immediately after birth for very premature babies who are being treated in the neonatal intensive care unit and have an underdeveloped digestive system that cannot yet absorb nutrients.